milvus-io/milvus-docs/site/en/userGuide/build_index.md

 # Build an Index

-This topic describes how to build an index for vectors in Milvus.
+This topic describes how to build an index in Milvus.

 Vector indexes are an organizational unit of metadata used to accelerate [vector similarity search](search.md).
 Without index built on vectors, Milvus will perform a brute-force search by default.